 Chilomoni, Blantyre

-The Cycle of Good (COG) is one of Beehive’s key enterprises and is led by local women.
-It works with recycled goods, such as bike inner tubes and lorry curtaining, to make items to sell in the local and international markets.
-33 women are employed at COG, all of whom have achieved a Diploma in Tailoring from Beehive’s Tailoring School.
-COG is currently housed in Beetech on the main campus, however we plan to move it to the Beehive Technology and Enterprise Park, into new workshops that are being developed for the site.
+The Cycle of Good (COG Malawi) was one of Beehive’s key enterprises and was led by local women.
+It worked with recycled materials, such as bike inner tubes, coffee sacks and lorry curtaining, to make items to sell in the UK and international markets.
+33 women were employed at COG Malawi, all of whom have achieved a Diploma in Tailoring from Beehive’s Tailoring School.
+COG was housed with Beetech on the main campus.

 Location